linnienaryshkin/langchain/aws/exam.md

 - High variance | the model is too complex and fits the training data too closely, leading to overfitting
 - Shapley values | a local interpretability method that explains individual predictions by assigning each feature a contribution score based on its marginal effect on the prediction.
 This method is useful for understanding the impact of each feature on a specific instance's prediction.
 - Partial Dependence Plots (PDP) | a global interpretability method that provides a view of the model’s behavior by illustrating how the predicted outcome changes as a single feature is varied across its range, holding all other features constant.
 PDPs help understand the overall relationship between a feature and the model output across the entire dataset.
+- Risks: Hallucination, Toxicity, Poisoning, Prompt Leaking
+- Decision Trees: Given the same input data, a decision tree will always follow the same path and produce the same output
+- Bayesian Networks: These models represent probabilistic relationships among variables and provide probabilities for different outcomes
+- Dataset
+  - training set | 80% of the data | train the model
+  - validation set | 10% of the data | tuning hyperparameters
+  - test set | 10% of the data | evaluating the final performance on unseen data

 ## Prompt Parameters